How to choose among the best places to visit in Colombia? Which regions to explore?

 - Kitesurfing in the Colima lagoon

-Cartagena already has a tremendous reputation around the world and many travel websites consider it’s one of the best places to visit in Colombia.
-The old city center is made up of colorful facades, flowery balconies, and fantastic restaurants.
+Cartagena de Indias already has a tremendous reputation worldwide, and many travel websites consider it one of Colombia’s best places to visit.
+The old city center has buildings with beautiful colonial architecture, colorful facades, flowery balconies, and delicious restaurants.

 Therefore, it’s an ideal city for a honeymoon journey, but there are some inconveniences you should know.